 Milling machines are among the most commonly used machine tools in modern manufacturing.
 You’ll find them in everything from major assembly lines to small tool-and-die shops, and just about anywhere in between.
-Just about every industry uses milling machines, from mini mills in high-end scientific labs to the automotive industry.
+Just about every industry uses milling machines, from small milling machines in high-end scientific labs to the automotive industry.

 What is the purpose of a milling machine?